Tag: Easter

 This is not to say that the “Day of the Lord” is not Jesus’ return (for that is the penultimate Day of the Lord).
 It is better to say that there will be many Days of the Lord.

 To Christians, we don’t view these as “thief in the night” moments.
 General history, however, only finds them important due to Christianity.
-The of Jesus was just another day of Roman “justice” and fearmongering.
+The death of Jesus was just another day of Roman “justice” and fearmongering.
 The was only witnessed by a few.

 Pentecost, by far, was the biggest event (people-wise) of the three, and yet it was relatively insignificant to an Empire, and only “another” sect to deal with for the Jews.
 Yes, this sect became troublesome for the Jews and the Romans, but it didn’t start that way.